DavisPL-Teaching/189c/review/final_study_guide.md

 - Abstraction in Dafny
     + method/function distinction; "methods are opaque"
-    + unit tests and verification as a black box
+    + unit tests and verification - methods treated as a black box
     + compile time/runtime distinction
         * preconditions, postconditions, assume/assert get compiled out!
         * dangers of assume

 - Strongest postconditions and weakest preconditions (*)
     + SP is on input, output; WP is on input
-    + should be able to calculate these for example programs
+    + should be able to calculate these for simple example programs
     + how Dafny works "under the hood"
     + loop-free code